UCU Edinburgh Hardship & Fighting Fund

 For hourly-paid staff

-Please apply to the local fund for all the days of action you took.
+Please apply for all the days of action you took.

 We need to see two pieces of evidence: